 Hometown Safety: Calculating the Cost of Crime in America’s Small Cities and Towns

-After a year of upheaval due to the pandemic, politics and social unrest, many Americans crave normalcy in 2021.
-Many Americans fled — or dreamed of fleeing — large cities during COVID-19 surges.
+After two years of upheaval due to the pandemic, politics and social unrest, many Americans crave normalcy in 2022.
+Many Americans fled — or dreamt of fleeing — large cities during COVID-19 surges.
 Seeking respite in America’s smaller cities and towns has its appeal, but how much safer are small towns in reality?

 To test the theory that small cities and towns are the safest places in America, MoneyGeek analyzed crime statistics by quantifying the cost of crime and ranking small cities and towns nationwide and in every state.
 This analysis followed MoneyGeek’s previous ranking of the safest large cities in America.